 If his answer is student debt, that can be ok because it shows he’s trying to be financially responsible.
 Just know that you may have to carry some of the financial load for extra expenditures for a while if you get serious.

 If he spends on designer shoes, does he have a limit of how many he buys?
 Is he going into debt?

 The key here is to identify if the spending habits are unhealthy and out of control or within reason.
 Money matters are a top reason couples don’t get along, so use this lighthearted question to understand his spending habits early on.

-I think this is one of the most overlooked relationship questions to ask before getting serious.
+I think this is one of the most overlooked relationship questions.

 When you ask your boyfriend this question, he might say, “I can’t stay with someone who doesn’t respect or listen to my opinions.”
 This answer can tell you a lot.

 He’s probably had a past relationship where his opinion was disrespected constantly, or he grew up in a house where his parents never cared about the other person’s opinion.
 This can be your chance to shine by showing him how you believe his opinion matters because you are a healthy communicator.

 Other top deal breakers could include being consistently unreliable, not wanting kids, different money management styles, health habits, political/religious views, not communicating enough, or never helping to pay for dates/food/activities, etc.

 9. Do You Want Kids and What Is Your Parenting Style?

 Yes, this is also a deal breaker topic, but it’s a big one so we’ll discuss it separately.
 If you want kids, then you absolutely have to ask about this so you find out if you’re on the same page.